mfem/web/src/partial-assembly.md

 algebra (tensor contractions) for **B** and parallel point-wise evaluations for **D**.

+### Essential Boundary Conditions

+Essential boundary conditions for partially assembled operators are enforced using the class `ConstrainedOperator` (or, for rectangular systems, `RectangularConstrainedOperator`).
+These operators represent the action of the partially assembled operator, together with specified constraints on essential degrees of freedom.
+The `Operator` returned from, for example, `BilinearForm::FormLinearSystem` or `BilinearForm::FormSystemMatrix` will in fact be a `ConstrainedOperator`.
+The `Operator` returned from `MixedBilinearForm::FormRectangularSystemMatrix` will be a `RectangularConstrainedOperator`.
+These classes perform the matrix-free equivalent of eliminating the rows and columns of the system matrix corresponding to the essential degrees of freedom.

 ## Partial Assembly for Discontinuous Galerkin methods

 A complementary partial assembly decomposition is used for Discontinuous